On ergodic two-armed bandits: Proof of Theorem Proof of Theorem 3

-Assume that {\bf(S)} and {\bf(E2)} hold.
+Assume that (S) and (E2) hold.
 Let

-In order to prove Proposition \ref{pa=0}, i.e. that $\Pb(\A)=0$, we first upper bound $S_n^B$ in Lemma \ref{esta}.
-Then we show that $Y_n^B\des_{n\to\iy}\iy$ a.s. on $\A$ in Lemma \ref{ynbiy} so that, for every $\la>0$, $X_n>\la/S_n^B$ for large $n\in\N$.
-Both Lemmas are shown in Section \ref{sec:1pa=0}; we finally conclude in Section \ref{brakeconc} that $\A$ almost surely does not occur.
+In order to prove Proposition \ref{pa=0}, that is, that $\Pb(\A)=0$, we first upper bound $S_n^B$ in Lemma \ref{esta}.
+Then we show that $Y_n^B\des_{n\to\iy}\iy$ a.s. on $\A$ in Lemma~\ref{ynbiy} so that, for every $\lambda>0$, $X_n>\lambda/S_n^B$ for large $n\in\N$.
+Both lemmas are shown in Section \ref{sec:1pa=0}; we finally conclude in Section \ref{brakeconc} that $\A$ almost surely does not occur.

-\subsubsection{Brake phenomenon: preliminary estimates}
+\subsubsection{Brake phenomenon: Preliminary estimates}